wso2/docs-open-banking/en/docs/get-started/dynamic-client-registation.md

 keytool -import -alias <alias> -file <certificate_location> -storetype JKS -keystore <truststore_location> -storepass wso2carbon
 ```

+19. Restart the Identity Server and API Manager instances.

 ### Step 2: Configure IS as Key Manager

  1. Sign in to the Admin Portal of API Manager at <https://localhost:9443/admin>.